- PHP Basics

 PHP connect_error and mysqli_connect_error()

-This article is created to cover the two topics of PHP, that are:
+This article is created to cover the two topics of PHP, namely:

-Both returns error description (if any) from the last connection.
-The only difference is, the connect_error uses with PHP MySQLi object-oriented script, whereas the mysqli_connect_error() uses with PHP MySQLi procedural script.
+Both return error descriptions (if any) from the last connection.
+The only difference is that connect_error uses PHP mysqli object-oriented script, whereas mysqli_connect_error() uses PHP mysqli procedural script.

 PHP connect_error

-The PHP connect_error is used when we need to get and print the error description raised by last connection error, while using PHP MySQLi object-oriented script to connect to the database.
+The PHP connect_error is used when we need to get and print the error description raised by the last connection error while using PHP mysqli object-oriented script to connect to the database.
 For example:

 <?php $server = "localhost"; $user = "unknown"; $password = ""; $database = "codescracker"; $conn = new mysqli($server, $user, $password, $database); if($conn->connect_errno) { echo "Database connection failed: ", $conn->connect_error; exit(); } $conn -> close(); ?>

-Since the user unknown is not available as user of my MySQL database server.
-Therefore the output produced by above example is:
+Since the user "unknown" is not available as a user on my MySQL database server.
+Therefore, the output produced by the above example is:

 That is: